TeeboiCode/HTML-Tutorial/README.md

 # Techlink

-Welcome to the Techlink HTML Tutorial project.
+Welcome to the Techlink project.
 This repository contains resources and examples to help you learn and master HTML fundamentals.

 ## Live Preview

-Explore the project live: [Techlink.com](https://techlink.com)
+Explore the project live: [Techlink.com](https://techlink-ten.vercel.app/)

 ## Features